Supreme Court Allows Flint Water Lawsuits To Move Forward, Officials Not 'Immune'

 The Supreme Court on Tuesday cleared the way for water crisis victims to sue state and local government officials in Flint, Mich.

-For years, Flint city officials and state regulators have argued they are protected by "qualified immunity" from being sued for their role in the water contamination crisis.
+For years, Flint city officials and state regulators have argued that they are protected by "qualified immunity" from being sued for their role in the water contamination crisis.
 But lower courts have ruled to the contrary.

 In refusing to take up a pair of cases involving the lead-tainted water, the Supreme Court has upheld those lower court rulings.

-Attorney Michael Pitt, co-lead counsel on the class action lawsuit which includes thousands of Flint residents suing for damages from the 2014 incident, welcomed the decision as a major victory.
+Attorney Michael Pitt, co-lead counsel on the class action lawsuit, which includes thousands of Flint residents suing for damages from the 2014 incident, welcomed the decision as a major victory.

-He said, "It's time for the people of Flint to start feeling like they are going to get their day in court," Michigan Public Radio reporter Steve Carmody reported.
+He said, "It's time for the people of Flint to start feeling like they are going to get their day in court," Michigan Radio reporter Steve Carmody reported.
 "This just moves the entire process closer to that day."

 Pitt added that his clients have thus far "been denied justice."

 The initial lawsuit turned away by the high court was filed in 2016.
-It argues officials, including then-Gov. Rick Snyder, acted indifferently to the risk of bodily harm residents faced when they were exposed to high levels of lead and other contaminants after the city's drinking water source was switched to draw from the Flint River in 2014.
+It argues that officials, including then-Gov. Rick Snyder, acted indifferently to the risk of bodily harm that residents faced when they were exposed to high levels of lead and other contaminants after the city's drinking water source was switched to draw from the Flint River in 2014.
 The move was made without properly treating pipes for corrosion, letting lead and bacteria into the water supply.

-In an April 2019 ruling, U.S. District Judge Judith Levy ruled Gov. Snyder "was indifferent because instead of mitigating the risk of harm caused by the contaminated water, he covered it up.

-More than a year later the city switched to using water from Lake Huron.
+More than a year later, the city switched to using water from Lake Huron.
 But that came too late to prevent a dozen fatalities.

-During the period Flint's tap water came from the Flint River, a Legionnaires Disease outbreak occurred, killing at least 12 people.
+During the period that Flint's tap water came from the Flint River, a Legionnaires disease outbreak occurred, killing at least 12 people.
 Dozens of others were hospitalized.

 Although government officials initially claimed the water was safe to drink, 18 months later they admitted it was not.